WEB23-Organisation/DAOWEB23/README.md

 ## Vote
-Unsurprisingly, a vote is an ethereum transaction where the voter votes for or against a proposal.
+Unsurprisingly, a vote is an Hedera transaction where the voter votes for or against a proposal.
 The vote is usually weighed by the amount of tokens the address held at the relevant snapshot.

 ## Quorum